JuliaLang/julia/doc/stdlib/io-network.rst

    Monitor a file descriptor ``fd`` for changes in the read or write availability, and with a timeout given by ``timeout_s`` seconds.

-   The keyword arguments determine which of read and/or write status should be monitored; at least one of them must be set to true.
+   The keyword arguments determine which of read and/or write status should be monitored; at least one of them must be set to ``true``\ .

    The returned value is an object with boolean fields ``readable``\ , ``writable``\ , and ``timedout``\ , giving the result of the polling.